 |The Process to Process Communication||It provides a process to process communication using port numbers.||It provides the Process to process communication using port numbers and IP addresses.|

 |Transmission Speed||The transmission speed of the packet is low.||The transmission speed of the packet is high.|

 |Services||The Process to process communication, stream delivery service, reliable service, flow control, error control, congestion control, full-duplex communication, multiplexing, demultiplexing, acknowledgment number, system number, sequence number, and byte number.||The Process to process communication, Encapsulation, decapsulation, multiplexing, and demultiplexing.|

 |Window Mechanism||In TCP, the window mechanism Is there.||In UDP, there is no window mechanism.|

 This has been a guide to TCP vs UDP.
-Here we discuss the Overview of TCP vs UDP and Explain Head to Head comparison along with key difference.
+Here we discuss the Overview of TCP vs UDP and Explain the Head to Head comparison along with key differences.
 You can also go through our other suggested articles to learn more –